mchelliah1/Car-Break-In-Mitigation/README.md

 # Car Break-In Mitigation

-This project leverages cutting-edge AI and data integration to address the prevalent issue of car break-ins in San Francisco.
+This project leverages AI and data integration to address the prevalent issue of car break-ins in San Francisco.

 ## Key Features